JoseMorenoJ/CPPtest/README.md

    - Finish solving the other branches.
 Advanced and Algorithms.

 # Solutions
-In this section you will find the explanations to the solutions, not the code.
+In this section you will find the explanations to the solutions.
+You will also have a link to the code before and after solving it.
 We recommend **to have the code open** in another editor/window to follow the solutions easily.

+As always when learning something, it is better if you try it on your own first.

 ## Index
    1. [Basics](#basics)
        - [Basics 01](#basics-01): Function template.